21 Best Beaches in Northern Oregon

 Enjoy a beach day at a one of the most famous locations in the Pacific Northwest.
 Ecola State Park hosts one the most photographed coastal vistas on earth.
 It also shelters a secluded, beautiful beach known as Indian Beach.

 Indian Beach takes a little work to reach, but it’s well worth the effort.
 Ecola State Park has a small entrance fee and the beach is reached via a narrow, paved road and a short trail.
+Note: parking is extremely limited, so arrive early if it’s a holiday or weekend.

 With a little bit of patience you can enjoy an incredible beach almost entirely to yourself.
 Indian Beach is a great choice for hiking, wildlife watching, and exploring tide pools.
+Indian Beach and Ecola State Park have also served as the locations for several famous movies, including The Goonies and Point Break.

 #6 Chapman Beach